spaceymonk/react-radial-menu/README.md

 - Nested sub menu support with back button
 - Fully customizable with CSS variables (even background drawings!)
 - Built-in animations (fade, scale, rotate) with any combination
+- Disk or bubble display (see the GIF below)
 - Further customization with CSS classes
 - Dark mode support (thanks to CSS variables)
 - Written in TypeScript